 Liverpool look in need of a rebuild this summer and Jurgen Klopp has plenty to think about when it comes to incomings and outgoings.

-There are a number of high-profile players set to leave the club when their contracts expire at the end of this season, which should alleviate the wage bill when it comes to adding new signings in the summer.
+There are a number of high-profile players set to leave the club when their contracts expire in a couple of months, which should alleviate the wage bill when it comes to adding new signings in the summer.
 We’ve taken a closer look at the five players set to depart Anfield in six months time.

 Note: this only includes the players permanently contracted at Liverpool, and not loanee Arthur Melo.
 We suspect that the Brazilian probably won’t be getting signed permanently following his stint from parent club Juventus, having played just 13 minutes for the Reds this season.